Rupanjana Mitra

 Rupanjana Mitra is an Indian actress and politician who works primarily in the Bengali film and television.

 Biography

 Mitra has been working in Bengali film and television since 2000.
-She made her debut in the television serial Chokher Bali.

 She married Rezaul Hauqe in 2007 and for divorced in 2018.
 Later she married Ratool Mukherjee in 2024.

 Political career

 Mitra was a member of the All India Trinamool Congress before joining the Bharatiya Janata Party in July 2019.
 She was a member of BJP from 2019 to 2025.
 On 21 July 2025, she joined the Trinamool Congress at their annual 21 July Martyr's Day Rally.